 Associate Project Manager

-The End-Point Assessment for the Associate Project Manager apprenticeship will include a Presentation (supported by a Portfolio of Evidence) and a Professional Discussion (supported by the same Portfolio of Evidence).
+The End-Point Assessment for the Associate Project Manager apprenticeship will include a Presentation and a Professional Discussion, both supported by a Portfolio of Evidence.

 What they do

 Because of their complexity, business projects must be well managed to ensure their success.
 An Associate Project Manager will help manage projects by knowing what needs to be achieved, how it will be achieved, how long it will take and what it will cost.

 They will work closely with a motivated and integrated project team and use their Knowledge, Skills and Behaviours to effectively meet the required project outcomes.
 To be successful in their role, an Associate Project Manager must develop great organisational, planning, leadership, management and communication skills.
 An Associate Project Manager’s job titles may vary across organisations, but they can typically include: Assistant Project Manager, Junior Project Manager or Project Team Leader.
 Some companies may also use ‘Project Manager’ as a generic job title.

 EPA components for an Associate Project Manager Apprenticeship

 - Presentation supported by a Portfolio of Evidence

 - Professional Discussion supported by the same Portfolio of Evidence

 The Apprentice will give a presentation lasting 20-30 minutes (+10%) in which they will address five of the standard’s learning areas.
 The Presentation should draw upon evidence presented in the Apprentice’s Portfolio of Evidence to showcase how they have demonstrated the Knowledge, Skills and Behaviours in the five chosen areas during their time on programme.